Supporting New Zealand small businesses for 5 years.

 So how are business loans secured, exactly?

 You’ll have to put up an asset such as a business vehicle, machinery, or commercial real estate as collateral.
-The lender will then determine how much you can borrow based on the asset’s value.
+The bank or lender will then determine how much you can borrow based on the asset’s value.

 For this purpose, they’ll use the loan-to-value (LTV) ratio.
 For instance, if a lender uses an LTV of 80% and assigns a value of $100,000 to your collateral asset, you’ll be able to borrow up to $80,000.